-Tutenstein is a hilarious, witty show about 3,000 years dead Pharaoh who returns as a mummy.
-Did I mention he was a bratty 10-year-old when he died?
+Tutenstein is a hilarious, witty show about a 3,000-year-dead Pharaoh who returns as a mummy.
+Did we mention he was a bratty 10-year-old when he died?
 Resurrection didn't fix that.
+It also makes some really awesome usage of Egyptian Mythology, which features prominently in many episodes.
 Absolutely wonderful, but somehow ridiculously obscure.

 Wakfu is a well-plotted character-driven animesque series with beautiful artwork and a ridiculously catchy theme song.
 Unfortunately, its only available in continental Europe.